16 May 2012 by Anna Staford

 Although it’s wise to travel with an EHIC, to be fully covered you’ll need adequate travel insurance decent level of medical cover.
 The Foreign Office is unable to cover expenses for Britons needing medical treatment abroad.

-For an instant Travel insurance quote or to arrange cover securely online, enabling you to print your policy documents immediately, visit www.globelink.co.uk or you can telephone Globelink on 00 44 1353 699082.
+For an instant travel insurance quote or to arrange cover securely online, enabling you to print your policy documents immediately, visit Globelink's website or you can telephone Globelink on 00 44 1353 699082.